az-digital/az_quickstart/modules/custom/az_core/src/Drush/Commands/README.md

 ### Output

-The default output will looks like this.
+The default output will count each entity type by bundle, and output in a table by default.

+To output in other formats, use `drush az-entity-list:list --help`

 ```
  ------------------------ -------------------------------- ------------------- -------